nergalex/f5-log-converter/README.rst

 *******************

 - Create a vK8S in your namespace
-- In Workloads, create a new vK8S ```workload```
+- In Workloads, create a new vK8S ``workload``
-- Do not configure any setting, but click on ```JSON``` on the top
+- Do not configure any setting, but click on ``JSON`` on the top

 .. figure:: _picture/importjson.png

-- Overwrite the JSON blob by the one `here <https://github.com/nergalex/f5-log-converter/blob/master/workload.json>` and DOP NOT APPLY YET
+- Overwrite the JSON blob by the one here <https://github.com/nergalex/f5-log-converter/blob/master/workload.json> and DOP NOT APPLY YET
-- Before applying, change the `namespace` value on line 4.
+- Before applying, change the ``namespace`` value on line 4.
 Put the NameSpace where the app is running.
 - By default the Workload will be deployed in Paris RE.
-If you prefer another RE, please change the setting line 76.
+If you prefer another RE, please change the setting ``line 76``
-- Click `Save and Exit`
+- Click ``Save and Exit``

 Modify the workload config to push logs to the right destination
 ****************************************************************

-- Edit the created workload `logstream-xc2`
+- Edit the created workload ``logstream-xc2``

 .. figure:: _picture/edit1.png

-- Edit the `File` object
+- Edit the ``File`` object

 .. figure:: _picture/edit2.png

 - Modifie the JSON according your environment
 - To do so, click on JSON and clear inputs (click YES).
-Modify the `declaration.json` file below with
+Modify the ``declaration.json`` file below with
   - API Key
   - Tenant name
   - Namespace